 - Individual properties

 - Safety properties: something bad will never happen

 - Liveness properties: something good will happen eventually

 - Non-functional properties: runtime, memory, usability, ...

-- "Complete" behaviour specification
+- Complete behavior specification

-- Equivalence check
+- Equivalence requirements

-- Refinement
+- Refinement requirements

 - Data consistency

 - ...

 The expression in some formal language and at some level of abstraction of a collection of properties that some system should satisfy [van Lamsweerde]